Taliayaya/Taliayaya/README.md

 # Hello There, I’m Ilan Mayeux ✨
 ## Welcome to my Github Page ! 🎉

-I'm a french first year college student at @Epita making my way here !
-I would be glad to help you in your project or vice-versa ! <br />
+I'm a french second year college student at @Epita making my way here !
+I would be glad to help you in your project or vice-versa !
-Linux user here !

 ### 🛠 Ongoing